 With the release of his ninth film, Once Upon A Time In Hollywood, it’s time to look back over legendary director Quentin Tarantino’s body of work to see where the latest fits in.
 (Note: we’re excluding Death Proof here).

 9. Kill Bill Vol. 2 (2004)

-Kill Bill Vol. 2 is arguably the only Tarantino film that you can call a big disappointment.
+Kill Bill Vol. 2 is arguably Tarantino’s most disappointing work.
 It’s not a bad film, but in comparison to the excellent first Kill Bill, it just doesn’t do what we love the director for.